Thin accretion disk signatures in hybrid metric-Palatini gravity: Properties of thin accretion discs

 \subsubsection{Energy flux}

-\begin{enumerate} \item This case is illustrated in Figure (\ref{fig:fluxV1}).
+\begin{enumerate} \item This case is illustrated in Fig. \ref{fig:fluxV1}a, \ref{fig:fluxV1}b.
 We can observe that as the modulus $\alpha$ increases, the energy flux maximum also increases.
 Notably, at $\alpha=-10^{-5}$, it exceeds the Schwarzschild result.
 The maximum deviation for curves both above and below the Schwarzschild one is 0.95\% and 0.47\%, respectively.

 \item When we vary the $\beta$ parameter, no curve exceeds the Schwarzschild result.
 Furthermore, as $\beta$ increases, the maximum of the energy flux decreases.
-This result is displayed in Figure (\ref{fig:fluxV2}).
+This result is displayed in Fig. \ref{fig:fluxV1}c, \ref{fig:fluxV1}d.

-\item As shown in Figure (\ref{fig:fluxV3}) the energy flux maximum increases with the growth of the modulus $\alpha$.
+\item As shown in Fig. \ref{fig:fluxV3} the energy flux maximum increases with the growth of the modulus $\alpha$.
 However, the change in the $\beta$ parameter, while $\alpha$ remaines fixed, does not affect the position of the curve.
-This is due to the fact that $\beta$ is multiplied by greater powers of $\phi_0$ than $\alpha$, which means that its contribution is suppressed.
+This is due to the fact that $\beta$ is multiplied by greater powers of $\phi_0$ than $\alpha$ (see eq. \ref{valpha}), which means that its contribution is suppressed.

-\item As in previous cases, with increasing modulus $\alpha$, an increase in the energy flux maximum is observed (see Figure (\ref{fig:fluxV4})).
+\item As in previous cases, with increasing modulus $\alpha$, an increase in the energy flux maximum is observed (see Fig. \ref{fig:fluxV4}a, \ref{fig:fluxV4}b, \ref{fig:fluxV4}c, \ref{fig:fluxV4}d).
 However, in none of the cases is there an excess of the Schwarzschild curve.
 The maximum deviation from the Schwarzschild curve in this case is 0.01\%.
 Similar to the previous case, changing $\beta$ with a fixed $\alpha$ does not contribute to the shift of the energy flux curve.